sakaiproject/sakai/library/README.md

     3. All necessary documentation related to the variables is located at the variable definition itself.

 * **More involved:** Explaining SASS and Morpheus folder structure ( [https://github.com/sakaiproject/sakai/blob/master/library/src/morpheus-master/customization-tool.md](https://github.com/sakaiproject/sakai/blob/master/library/src/morpheus-master/customization-tool.md) )

-    1. Tool customizations:

-    2. Best Practices :

-* **How to replace Font-awesome or Bootstrap with other frameworks.**